vmware-tanzu-labs/cf-mgmt/README.md

 ## Support

 cf-mgmt is a community supported cloud foundry add-on.
 Opening issues for questions, feature requests and/or bugs is the best path to getting "support".
 We strive to be active in keeping this tool working and meeting your needs in a timely fashion.

-## Install

-Compiled releases are available on Github.
-Download the binary for your platform and place it somewhere on your path.
-Don't forget to `chmod +x` the file on Linux and macOS.

-Alternatively, you may wish to build from source.

 ## Build from the source